forGGe/txrx/README.md

 # txrx

-Sometimes all you need is send bunch of bytes into the serial using specific settings and print the response after some time, that's it.
-This utility does exactly that.
+Sometimes all you need is send bunch of bytes into the serial using specific settings and print the response after some time.
+The rxtx utility does exactly that.

 ## Building